wavefrontHQ/docs/pages/doc/integrations_aws_overview-API.md

 permalink: integrations_aws_overview_API.html
 summary: Understand how to set up and manage the AWS integration by using the Wavefront REST API
 ---
-The Wavefront Amazon Web Services integration allows you to ingest metrics directly from AWS.
-In addition to setting up and managing the AWS integration through the Wavefront UI, you can also use the Wavefront REST API for setting up and managing the AWS integration.
-This doc provides some basic steps and examples on how to do this.
+The Amazon Web Services integration allows you to ingest metrics directly from AWS.
+In addition to setting up and managing the AWS integration through the UI, you can also use the Wavefront REST API for setting up and managing the AWS integration.
+This doc page provides some basic steps and examples on how to do this.

 {% include note.html content="You must have the [**Proxy Management** permission](permissions_overview.html) to set up an AWS integration." %}

-In these examples, you access the REST API through the Wavefront interface, so that you don't need to provide the Bearer token.
+In these examples, you access the REST API through the interface, so that you don't need to provide the Bearer token.

 ## Before You Start

-To set up the Wavefront Amazon Web Services integration, you must provide Wavefront with read-only access to your Amazon account.
+To set up the Amazon Web Services integration, you must provide Tanzu Observability by Wavefront with read-only access to your Amazon account.
 To do that, you need to provide an account ID and external ID.
 While the account ID is a constant value (in our case - the Wavefront ID) to which you want to grant access to your resources, the external ID is not a constant value.
-The external ID is a secret identifier that is known by you and Wavefront (the third-party).
+The external ID is a secret identifier that is known by you and Tanzu Observability by Wavefront (the third-party).
 The external ID is time-sensitive and regenerated each time you reopen the AWS Integration setup page, and you cannot reuse it.

 For information about external IDs and how they are used in AWS, see [How to Use External ID When Granting Access to Your AWS Resources](https://aws.amazon.com/blogs/security/how-to-use-external-id-when-granting-access-to-your-aws-resources/).

-For more information about giving Wavefront access to your Amazon account, see [Giving Wavefront Access to Your AWS Account](integrations_aws_overview.html#giving-wavefront-access-to-your-aws-account).
+For more information about giving Tanzu Observability by Wavefront access to your Amazon account, see [Giving Tanzu Observability by Wavefront Access to Your AWS Account](ntegrations_aws_overview.html#giving-tanzu-observability-by-wavefront-access-to-your-aws-account).

 ### Create an External ID